Rigorously/IsTheChainHalted-Discord-Bot/README.md

 Register a new Discord application: https://discord.com/developers/applications

 Get a `token` from the Bot tab and store it in config.json.
+Keep it secret at all cost!

 Get the `clientId` from the OAuth2 tab and store it in config.json.